abraunegg/onedrive/docs/advanced-usage.md

 ## Configuring the client to use multiple OneDrive accounts / configurations using Docker
 In some situations it may be desirable to run multiple Docker containers at the same time, each with their own configuration.

-To run the Docker container sucessfully, it needs two unique Docker volumes to operate:
+To run the Docker container successfully, it needs two unique Docker volumes to operate:
 *   Your configuration Docker volumes
 *   Your data Docker volume